 Attackers are currently sending personalized emails attempting to extort money from website owners across the net.
-The sender promises to commit a distributed denial of service(DDOS) attack, to the tune of 1Tbps, against the recipients website unless they make a one-time payment of .1 Bitcoins.
+The sender promises to commit a distributed denial of service - DDOS - attack, to the tune of 1Tbps, against the recipients website unless they make a one-time payment of .1 Bitcoins.
 The recipient is given six hours to comply.
 Given the current value of Bitcoin this translates to about $179USD.
 Each message appears to be using a unique Bitcoin address.

 Here is a look at the message below:

 Both are tactics employed in most Ransomware attacks.
 However, instead of delivering a malicious payload to whomever they can get to click, this attack uses a targeted approach through the utilization of publicly available information.
-No software is required to be installed on the target machine, they are simply banking on the fact that a certain percentage of the recipients will take this threat seriously enough to pay the relatively modest ransom.
+No software is required to be installed on the target machine, they are banking on the fact that a percentage of the recipients will take the threat seriously enough to pay the relatively modest ransom.

 With the amount of media attention on DDOS attacks that have in been occurring, in particular those committed by the Mirai botnet, the timing of this attack is good.
 We recommend not paying the ransom in situations like this as it only serves to facilitate more attacks.